 - Ink Limits Set the ink limits for the Paper Profile.
 These are determined after printing a chart and determining the point that a mixture of ink causes problems.
-Enter the value for each ink combination. - Summary This displays information about the driver and Pagesetup configuration that is important to the Paper Profile.
+Enter the value for each ink combination.
+For this there are two options - Standard Simple ink limiting based on ink percentages. - Enhanced Optimised for variable dot printers.